lacryptora/lacryptora.github.io/_posts/2025-09-27-broken-authentication.md

 **Case Study (2019):** A biometric smart lock provider was breached, leaking fingerprints, facial scans, passwords, and user addresses.
 Unlike a password reset, biometric identifiers cannot be replaced once stolen.

 ---

-## Key Takeaways
-- **Knowledge factors** are the easiest to compromise.
-- **Ownership factors** are stronger but face physical risks.
-- **Inherence factors** are convenient but carry irreversible consequences if breached.
-- The strongest defense is **Multi-Factor Authentication (MFA)**, combining two or more factors to raise the attack barrier.